riscvarchive/automotive/CHARTER.md

 - Drivetrain management
 - Body control
 - V2x communications
+- In-vehicle and supporting systems, such as charging points, road infrastructure and communication networks

 It is not currently envisioned that the Automotive SIG or the task groups it oversees will propose or request changes to the RISC-V ISA.